JRHacka/Blog-Site/jrhacka/content/post/Legacy.md

 shareImage = "https://raw.githubusercontent.com/JRHacka/Blog-Site/main/jrhacka/static/images/Lame_logo.png"

 +++
-Clever titles for days.
-This walkthough of the Lame box is another begginner friendly entry level HTB.
-We'll explore a little anonymous FTP, and find out more about Samba.
-You can find the walkthrough video down below!
+The clever titles just don't stop!
+This is my walkthrough of the Legacy HTB.
+Enjoy, find the video below, and reach out if you have any questions.

 <!--more-->
 ---